langenhagen/blog/README.md

 15 tools.

-The C++ list comes up with 15 tools, whereas the Pyhton list comes up with 19 tools.
+The C++ list comes up with 15 tools, whereas the Python list comes up with 19 tools.
 Even with a contrived and likely overly complex set of tools for a C++ project, the tools in the C++ project would have 4 tools less than the tools in the Python project.
 Consider that `icecream` and `ccache` are set up system-wide and require no project-specific configuration.
 Also, using `gold` and `ninja` as opposed to default linkers and `Make` do need little to no extra configuration.
-I could argue that a contrieved and likely overly complex set of tools would have **8** tools less than in the Python project.
+I could argue that a contrived and likely overly complex set of tools would have **8** tools less than in the Python project.